dotlang/language/README.md

 - You cannot mix tuple literal with it's type.
 It should be inferred (type of lvalue or function output).

 ### Union or Sum types
 When defining a sum type, you specify different types and labels that it can accept.
 Label can be any valid identifier.
+Labels can be thought of as a special type which has only one valid value: The label itself.
 `type Tree := Empty | int | (node: int, left: Tree, right: Tree)` `type OptionalInt := None | int`
 To match type, you can use match expression: